psaris/qtips/README.md

 # Q Tips

-This project contains the source files for "Q Tips: Fast, Scalable and Maintainable Kdb+".
+This project contains the source files for "Q Tips: Fast, Scalable and Maintainable Kdb+".[^fn1]

 ## The Book